natesire/clean-comments/README.md

 # Clean Code Comments

 If you really need to comment your code then the comments need to be up-to-date.
 This tool helps manage that so your documents rely on accurate comments.
-No comments are better than misleading comments.
+"No comments are better than misleading comments," Douglas Crockford

 ## How it Works!

 We scrape "git blame" to find timestamps of each line.
 We then look for comment lines with very out-of-date timestamps compared to the surrounding code.
 The open source version only works with commented lines above the code line.
 The commercial version uses an extra system that provides more comment analysis like inline comments.

+# Tips

+Only search by the complete sentence of the error but remove all punctuation.

 ## Open Source